 - They use your existing telephone line to connect to the internet and are generally the most cost-effective option for small businesses.

-- Fibre is faster than standard ADSL and now widely available from a variety of suppliers.
+- Fibre is faster than standard ADSL and is now widely available from a variety of suppliers.

 - The connection is always on.
 Voice calls can be made simultaneously.